Tuscany travel guide: Lush landscape, fab food, art wonders delight the senses

 Besides quick drives into Greve, we took day trips to Florence, Siena, Lucca and Pisa.

 THE OFFERINGS of places to stay range from single rooms to lavish apartments, rustic or luxurious farm houses, and villas fit for a prince.
-Maybe try Booking.com We like them alot.
+Try Booking.com We like it.

 Our villa was redone with terracotta tiled floors and beamed ceilings, furnished in country style with authentic antiques and fine copies of paintings by the Italian masters: Giotto, Botticelli, Donatello, Masaccio, Fra Angelico, Piero Della and more.

-Our bathroom gave us plenty of laughs -- there was no indoor plumbing 800 years ago -- and the kitchen was tiny, improvised from the day when kitchens were located in separate buildings.
+Our small but adequate bathroom gave us plenty of laughs -- there was no indoor plumbing 800 years ago -- and the kitchen was tiny, improvised from the day when kitchens were located in separate buildings.

 We had access to a large, modern swimming pool and a perfect view of vineyards and cypress trees for relaxing, Scrabble, drinking wine and reading.

-MANY OF our friends claim to pay less for villas than for modest hotels -- figuring two or three couples, each with a private bedroom.
-So consider this option if you're traveling with others.
+MANY OF our friends claim to pay less for villas than for modest hotels.
+They travel with two or three couples, each with a private bedroom.
+So consider the option of traveling with others, saving money with a villa rather than separate hotel rooms or suites.

 We dined like kings and queens and if we returned to a restaurant, it wasn't for lack of choice.
 It was because we loved the food.
-The most memorable meal -- the aforementioned sauteed squid and garlic in a tomato sauce over just a little linguini!
+The most memorable meal: the aforementioned sauteed squid and garlic in a tomato sauce over just a little linguini!
+Heavenly.

-COMING UP:.
-Those alluring California coastal hotels, romantic travel by train, a couple lazy days in Red Lodge, two-stepping out at the Cowboy Bar in Fishtail, a trip to exciting Barcelona.
+COMING UP: Alluring California coastal hotels, romantic travel by train, a couple lazy days in Red Lodge, two-stepping out at the Cowboy Bar in Fishtail, a trip to Gaudi's wonders in a favorite southern Europe destination, Barcelona.

-For fun, frolic and off-the-track enticements, visit us at: www.whereiscookie.com
+For fun, frolic and off-the-track enticements in pereformance, travel, nature and more, visit us at: www.whereiscookie.com

 And remember to explore, learn and live!